numpy/numpy/doc/neps/nep-0035-array-creation-dispatch-with-array-function.rst

 mechanism from the keyword dictionary before dispatching.
 The purpose for this is twofold:

-1. The object will have no use in the downstream library's implementation; and
+1. Simplifies adoption of array creation by those libraries already opting-in to implement the ``__array_function__`` protocol, thus removing the requirement to explicitly opt-in for all array creation functions; and
-2. Simplifies adoption of array creation by those libraries already opting-in to implement the ``__array_function__`` protocol, thus removing the requirement to explicitly opt-in for all array creation functions.
+2. Most downstream libraries will have no use for the keyword argument, and those that do may accomplish so by capturing ``self`` from ``__array_function__``.

-Downstream libraries thus shall _NOT_ include the ``like=`` keyword to their array creation APIs, which is a NumPy-exclusive keyword.
+Downstream libraries thus do not require to include the ``like=`` keyword to their array creation APIs.
+In some cases (e.g., Dask), having the ``like=`` keyword can be useful, as it would allow the implementation to identify array internals.
+As an example, Dask could benefit from the reference array to identify its chunk type (e.g., NumPy, CuPy, Sparse), and thus create a new Dask array backed by the same chunk type, something that's not possible unless Dask can read the reference array's attributes.

 Function Dispatching
 ~~~~~~~~~~~~~~~~~~~~